 Arrays

-Arrays are created using the new ArrDimension function.
+Arrays are created using the new ArrDimension function or by dynamic array assignment..
 An array may have from 1 to 5 dimensions, and Arrays can now contain at least 10 million total elements, although this may be constrained by available memory.
 Array elements are referenced with their subscripts enclosed in square brackets.
 If an array has more than one dimension, the subscripts are separated with commas.

 Eg: